NEW πŸ“—Story: Shore Dress ❌

 Population 426,588

-The Republic of Nassau is a constituent republic in the northern Caribbean Sea, and part of the country of Vekllei.
-It is the most populous and economically significant island in the Commonwealth Lucaya, and serves as the de facto capital of the Lucayan archipelago.
+The Republic of Nassau is a constituent republic in the northern Caribbean Sea, part of Vekllei.
+It is the most populous island of the Commonwealth Lucaya and serves as the de facto capital of the Lucayan archipelago.

-The republic operates extensive public transport including trams throughout the urban areas and buses serving outlying settlements.
-The harbour facilities include both cargo terminals and the Ferry Lucaya headquarters, which coordinates inter-island passenger service.
-Regular ferry connections link Nassau to Bahama, Lucayoneque, Habacoa and other major Lucayan republics.
+Trams cover the urban core and buses serve the outlying settlements.
+At the harbour, cargo terminals sit alongside the Ferry Lucaya headquarters, which operates passenger services to Bahama, Lucayoneque, Habacoa and the other major Lucayan republics.

 Public Holidays